sharanya-manohar/milestone1_mini_search_engine/README.md

 - **Search articles**: Search articles by keywords in the title or content.
 - **Sort results**: Sort search results by relevance (keyword frequency) or date.

-Prerequisites:
+# Prerequisites:
-1)Node.js: Ensure you have Node.js installed.
+- Node.js: Ensure you have Node.js installed.
 You can check by running node -v in your terminal.
-2)Text Editor: Use any text editor like Visual Studio Code.
+- Text Editor: Use any text editor like Visual Studio Code.

-Steps to Run the Application:
+# Steps to Run the Application:
 1) Initialize npm:
    npm init -y
 2) Install Express: